Non liquid asset guide for small businesses

 It’s worth noting that some businesses depend heavily on illiquid assets in order to operate.
 For instance, food and manufacturing tend to have high volumes of equipment, machinery, inputs, and product stockpiles.
 If you operate in this line of work, it’s important that you offset your illiquid position with cash on hand and credit lines.

 The final consideration regarding non liquid assets is the impact they can have on loans and interest rates.
 This is a large advantage of holding excess cash that’s not often considered.
 However, the more liquid assets you have, the more likely you are to get a better loan term or a lower interest rate.
 Why?
-Because creditors know that you can adequately service your liabilities.
+Because lenders know that you can adequately service your liabilities.
 Getting a better rate could save you a lot of money over time.

 Is your business not as liquid as you’d like to be at the moment?
 If that’s the case, Ramp can help.

 The Ramp charge card is a smart corporate card with high credit limits, offering you the spending flexibility you need.
 There’s zero interest and 1.5% cash back on each purchase.
 Ramp also comes with a built-in corporate expense platform that lets you track and reconcile your spend in real-time.

 Interested in how Ramp can help you take control of your finances and offer your business more liquidity?
 Sign up today.